Export Scene To Reflect

 Pixyz Studio is also an option, unlocking access to dozens more CAD & 3D formats for Reflect.

-By a click of a button, you can push the meshes contained in an open Pixyz Studio scene to Reflect and Unity, where you will be able to create on top some incredible virtual experiences, for collaboration purposes or on-site visualization, for example.
+By a click of a button, you can push the meshes contained in an open Pixyz Studio scene to Unity Reflect (and Unity Editor), where you will be able to create on top some incredible virtual experiences, for collaboration purposes or on-site visualization, for example.

 WARNING Unity Reflect being available as a Preview, the "Export Scene To Reflect" feature is also available as a preview in Pixyz Studio 2020.2 (and tagged as "Experimental"), and might show unexpected behavior.